 - Documentation can be uploaded online or submitted by fax or mail

-- After all required documentation has been received and approved, an Approval Disclosure will be sent outlining the terms of the loan based on the preliminary loan amount before school certification and, for applicants opting to refinance existing student loans1, the payoff amounts provided by the student
+- After all required documentation has been received and approved, a Loan Packet will be sent outlining the terms of the loan based on the preliminary loan amount before school certification and, for applicants opting to refinance existing student loans1, the payoff amounts provided by the student

-- The Approval Disclosure must be accepted within 30 calendar days if the student and cosigner, if applicable, agree to the loan terms
+- The Loan Packet, including the Approval Disclosure, must be accepted within 30 calendar days if the student and, if applicable, the cosigner, agree to the loan terms

 - Acceptance of this can be given through the applicant's online account, by fax or by mail